How Low Can You Go? The Data-Light SE Challenge: Experiments with NEO

 Figure~\ref{fig:perf} shows the runtimes of our different methods.
 Our simplest pool-based method (RANDOM) that just samples the buckets, runs $>$10,000 times faster than the membership query ones.
+Out of the other two, EZR is the fastest followed by LITE and LINE.
+All Membership-query methods incur higher overhead.
+SMAC is the slowest where its runtime is more than two orders of magnitude higher than LITE and EZR.
+TPE is faster than SMAC but still over an order of magnitude slower than LITE and EZR.
+Although DEHB is the fastest of the membership query optimizers, its consistently poor performance in our setting makes it unsuitable for the scenarios considered in this study.

-Out of the other two, LITE is the fastest method with lower variance.
-Although DEHB has comparable runtime, its consistently poor performance in our setting makes it unsuitable for low-label cases.
-LINE incurs higher overhead than LITE, but remains substantially cheaper than SMAC, NSGA-III and TPE, which exhibit heavy-tailed runtimes with frequent extreme outliers.
-The vertical axis of Figure~\ref{fig:perf} is in milliseconds so it could be argued, in terms of absolute values, these are all similar.
-We would argue that our evaluation times here are near instant (just look at the labels).
+The vertical axis of Figure~\ref{fig:perf} is in milliseconds, so it could be argued that, in terms of absolute values, these are all similar.
+We would dispute that, saying that our evaluation times here are near instant (see the labels).
 In practice, each evaluation could be very slow.
 For example, to check a proposed configuration for a Makefile, we may need to recompile an entire system, then run an extensive test suite.
-In that context, the time differences in Figure~\ref{fig:perf} would become of great practical importance.
+Moreover, runtime difference compounds across hundreds of configurations, repeated stochastic trials, multiple datasets.
+Thus, magnitudes of millisecond-level gaps translate into minutes or hours at scale which would become of great practical importance.
+Finally, simple optimizers considered in our study reach strong performance earlier which enables early stopping.
+For example, EZR can often be stopped at 100 labels, whereas SMAC may require 200 labels to reach comparable performance (Table \ref{tab:percentbest_colrank}), effectively doubling the total runtime.
+Together, these effects make simpler methods substantially more efficient in practice.

 In summary: \begin{conclusion}{Core result:} For the NEO problems explored here, very simple methods run much faster and find better optimizations as more complex methods (especially when the labeling budget is very tight: say, 4 dozen labels or less). \end{conclusion}